 The Miami Transplant Institute Performs its First Living Donor Robotic Procedure

-Despite unprecedented challenges in one of the areas most affected by the COVID-19 pandemic, the Miami Transplant Institute, an affiliation between Jackson Health System and UHealth – University of Miami Health System, continues to find innovative ways to perform its mission of saving lives.
+Despite unprecedented challenges in one of the areas most affected by the COVID-19 pandemic, the Miami Transplant Institute (MTI), an affiliation between Jackson Health System and UHealth – University of Miami Health System, continues to find innovative ways to perform its mission of saving lives.

-On Friday, August 27th, a MTI multidisciplinary team led by Rodrigo Vianna, MD, PhD, performed its first successful living kidney donor transplant using the da Vinci Surgical System.
+On August 27th, a Miami Transplant Institute multidisciplinary team led by Rodrigo Vianna, MD, PhD, performed its first successful living kidney donor transplant using the da Vinci Surgical System.

 Viviana Manzo, 29, donated her kidney to her longtime friend Lucia Hernandez-Flores, 46, who suffered from End Stage Renal Disease (ESRD) – a medical condition in which a person’s kidneys cease functioning on a permanent basis, leading to the need for a regular course of long-term dialysis or a kidney transplant to maintain life.

-We spoke to Rodrigo Vianna, MD, PhD, MTI director and chief of liver, intestinal, and multivisceral transplant, and Giselle Guerra, MD, MTI medical director, and medical director of kidney transplant and living kidney donor programs, whose guidance and unparalleled vision, has brought this milestone to life.
+We spoke to Rodrigo Vianna, MD, PhD, Miami Transplant Institute director and chief of liver, intestinal, and multivisceral transplant, and Giselle Guerra, MD, Miami Transplant Institute medical director, and medical director of kidney transplant and living kidney donor programs, whose guidance and unparalleled vision, has brought this milestone to life.

-What led MTI to procure the da Vinci Surgical System?
+What led Miami Transplant Institute to procure the da Vinci Surgical System?